Omega SA

 Omega SA is a Swiss luxury watchmaker based in Biel/Bienne, Switzerland.
 Founded by Louis Brandt in La Chaux-de-Fonds in 1848, the company formerly operated as Louis Brandt et Fils until incorporating the name Omega in 1903, becoming Louis Brandt et Frère-Omega Watch & Co.
 In 1984, the company officially changed its name to Omega SA and opened its museum in Biel/Bienne to the public.
 Omega is a subsidiary of the Swatch Group.

 Britain's Royal Flying Corps used Omega watches in 1917 for its combat units, followed by the U.S. Army in 1918, and NASA in 1969 for Apollo 11.
 The Omega Speedmaster Moonwatch is marketed as the first watch worn on the Moon, becoming one of the watchmaker's most iconic models.

 Omega is the current official timekeeper of the Olympics, having first done so in 1932, in addition to being the timekeeper of the America's Cup yacht race.
+Omega is frequently considered to be a direct competitor of fellow Swiss brand Rolex, and the new models from each brand are often directly compared by many publications and watch enthusiasts.